revalo/pishot/README.md

 ## Setup

-Enable the camera using `sudo raspiconfig`.
+Enable the camera using `sudo raspi-config`.
 Make sure that you can take an image using `raspistill -o test.jpeg`.

-Then,
+Then, install dependencies,

 ```
 sudo apt-get install wiringpi